vickmuir/Backup/restore-from-another-computer.md

 copyright:
   years: 1994, 2018
-lastupdated: "2018-11-12"
+lastupdated: "2018-11-13"

 ---
+{:pre: .pre}
-{:pre: .pre}{:tip: .tip}
+{:tip: .tip}
 {:note: .note}
 {:important: .important}
 {:new_window: target="_blank"}

-# Creating a Backup and Restoring Data from one VSI to another within the same data center
+# Restoring data from one VSI to another within the same data center

 Sometimes you want to restore data to a different server in the same data center.
 This procedure applies to file-level restores of non-OS files only.
 To restore a system image, follow the [Windows BMR](restoring-evault-bmr-system-volume-image.html) instructions.